Your new design will be uploaded in:

 In school, pupils only interact online with each other and members of staff.

+We recognise that no filtering systems can be completely effective, and our filtering and monitoring is supported with good teaching and learning practice and effective supervision.
 In school, we have regular 'e-safety' activities to remind children of the importance of keeping themselves safe online and behaving appropriately.
-Our internet is monitored and filtered through our internet service provider.

 Please click this link for Parent On Line safety tips.